romandolhai/lemp-stack-docker-compose/README.md

-# Docker Compose LEMP Stack
+# Original repo – Docker Compose LEMP Stack

 This repository contains a little `docker-compose` configuration to start a `LEMP (Linux, Nginx, MariaDB, PHP)` stack.

+Link to original repo –> 'https://github.com/stevenliebregt/docker-compose-lemp-stack'

 ## Details

-The following versions are used.
+This fork was adapted to host Wordpress files through LEMP stack.
+The following versions were used initially:

 * PHP 7.2 (FPM) - With MySQLi driver optionally (Uncomment line from php.Dockerfile)
 * Nginx 1.13.6